Where to stay in Chamonix – The 7 best towns in the valley

 Les Houches is one of the largest towns around.
 It’s sort of based on small villages connected by the main road (D213), the Rue de Bellevue which changes its name to Rue de l’Essert.

-It’s one of the best towns to stay in Chamonix Valley for families, with good amenities, restaurants, and bars, and it’s home to the valley’s easiest ski area.
+It’s one of the best towns to stay in Chamonix-Mont-Blanc for families, with good amenities, restaurants, and bars, and it’s home to the valley’s easiest slopes.

 Les Houches is also home to some of Chamonix’s few ski-in/ski-out chalets, making it a convenient choice if you’re looking to maximize your time on the slopes.